ecorov/ecorov.github.io/_posts/2017-07-28-enable-camera-stream.md

 # start recording
 sudo su -c 'raspimjpeg > /dev/null &'

-# To stop raspimjpeg, using command "sudo killall raspimjeg"
+# To stop raspimjpeg, using command "sudo killall raspimjpeg"
 ~~~

 You should see the *led light* on camera now turn to **red**.

 **Step 3**: stream a picture to web browser

 The video streaming is actually stream  a series of pictures in a high frame ratio.
 I compared different streaming methods and finally choose  **mjpg-streamer**, it supplies several different streaming methods includes stream pictures.
-And it is actually very effective, the time delay could be less than 200ms.
+And it is actually very stable and effective, the time delay could be less than 200ms.

 * **Install git and close the mjpg-streamer repository**

 ~~~
+# Install git (for clone repository),
+# cmkae (C language compilation tool ) and
+# libjpeg8-dev (library used by mjpg-streamer)
-sudo apt-get install -y git
+sudo apt-get install -y git cmake libjpeg8-dev

+# Download and compile mjpg-streamer
+sudo git clone https://github.com/ecorov/mjpg-streamer.git cd mjpg-streamer;

+# The following commands may take several minutes
+sudo make
+sudo make install
-sudo git clone https://github.com/ecorov/mjpg-streamer.git sudo ln -s mjpg-streamer/mjpg-streamer /usr/bin/mjpg-streamer
+sudo ln -s mjpg-streamer/mjpg-streamer /usr/bin/mjpg-streamer
 ~~~